oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/switchover/switchover.md

     ```
     <copy>
     set time on
-    switchover to ADGHOL1_UNIQUE_NAME
+    switchover to adghol_site1
     </copy>
     ```

     ![Successful execution of the switchover command](images/switchover.png)

-1. The `show configuration` command should show the new situation (the primary database is now the one running on `adghol1`):
+1. The `show configuration verbose` command should show the new situation (the primary database is now `adghol_site1`):

     ```
     <copy>
-    show configuration
+    show configuration verbose
     </copy>
     ```